 8(a) STARS II Frequently Asked Questions (FAQs)

-8(a) STARS offers the unique opportunity to contract with highly qualified 8(a) small, disadvantaged businesses.
+8(a) STARS II offers the unique opportunity to contract with highly qualified 8(a) small, disadvantaged businesses.
 Using GWACs is a faster alternative to time-consuming and costly full and open competitions.
 We also offer training and customer service to help you with contracting rules and regulations.

 GWACs are for information technology and IT-related services.
 You can also buy hardware, software and related supplies as part of an integrated solution.
 Leasing is prohibited under GSA's GWACs.